Trehinos/Thor/README.md

 # Thor

 **Thor** is designed as a PHP *framework* as well as a web *software*.
-This project's goal is to provide a base project for business projects.
+This project's goal is to provide a base project for **PHP developers** to develop corporate projects.

-**This project is still in development.
-Further releases installation process will be simplified.**
+**This project is still in development.**
+**In further releases, the installation process will be simplified.**

 &copy; 2020-2021 Trehinos